What does the alternative hypothesis typically represent?

 The statement that is always rejected in hypothesis testing.

-A researcher wants to survey a sample of students from a university.
-They randomly select 5 departments and then survey every student within those departments.
+A researcher wants to study the opinions of nurses in a hospital.
+They randomly select 5 departments and then survey every nurse in those departments.
 What sampling method is being used?

 Stratified Sampling